 Besides the above, there are many other herbal remedies you may find helpful for arthritis.
 They include chamomile, boswellia, stinging nettle, Gingko biloba, and devil’s claw.

-Essential oils can prove to be potent natural remedies for arthritis.
+Essential oils have proven to be a potent natural remedy for arthritis.
 Some people use them for aromatherapy – that is, they inhale them for their benefits.
-Other people use them for massage, which in and of itself can help reduce pain and stiffness while also improving range of motion.
+Other people use them for massage, which can help reduce pain and stiffness while also improving the range of motion.

-Essential oils that are believed capable of producing analgesic effect include peppermint, rosemary, eucalyptus, and lavender.
-You may blend two or more of these oils together to improve results.
+Essential oils that are believed to be capable of producing analgesic effect include peppermint, rosemary, eucalyptus, and lavender.
+You may blend two or more of these oils together to improve the results.

 It is not always a case of doom and gloom when we talk about fats.
 You cannot really enjoy awesome health when you avoid them completely.

 Omega-3 fatty acids, which you get mainly from fish, are leading examples of fats that you need to enjoy superb health.
-There is evidence that these support joint health.
+There is evidence that fatty acids support joint health.